-Overcrowded boat capsizes in Pakistan, killing 8
+Spokesman says boat capsizes in NW Pakistan, 30 feared dead

-PESHAWAR, Pakistan (AP) — Police in Pakistan say an overloaded passenger boat has capsized in the Indus River, killing at least eight people and leaving several others missing.
+PESHAWAR, Pakistan (AP) — A boat carrying dozens of passengers capsized in the Indus River in northwest Pakistan on Wednesday, leaving more than 30 people missing and feared dead, a government spokesman said.

-Local police chief Tanveer Khan says the boat sank Wednesday near the northwestern town of Haripur.
+Shaukat Yousafzai, spokesman for Khyber Pakhtunkhwa province, said the boat was carrying more than 50 people when it sank near the town of Haripur.

-He says the wooden boat was carrying about 40 people but was designed for just 25.
-Search teams rescued 12 people and recovered eight bodies, including four children.
-Rescue operations are still underway.
+Earlier, police said search teams rescued 12 people and recovered eight bodies, including four children.

 Such accidents are common in Pakistan, where wooden boats are often used to transport goods and people living along rivers and lakes.